-(f) The emergency repeals UDC’s exclusive use of PR Harris, regardless of whether the District has disposed of the facility.
-Additionally, because UDC does have a food hub in PR Harris’ parking lot and would like one office in PR Harris to support that food hub, the emergency UDC’s right to maintain its Ward 8 food hub and an office space in the building, even if the District disposes the facility.
+(g) Emergency legislation would repeal UDC’s exclusive use of PR Harris, regardless of whether the District has disposed of the facility.
+Additionally, because UDC does have a food hub, which is part of the University’s CAUSES program, and would like one office in PR Harris to support that food hub, the emergency maintains UDC’s right to maintain its Ward 8 food hub, greenhouses, and an office space in the building, even if the District disposes of the facility.

+(h) Additionally, to ensure that all parties are clear as to what “sufficient office space” and “Ward 8 food hub” encompass, the emergency indicates that “sufficient office space” will be dictated by an agreement that UDC and the Mayor will enter into no later than 45 days of the effective date of the emergency.
+Moreover, the emergency allows UDC and the Mayor to enter into an agreement to provide a different scope for the “Ward 8 food hub” other than what is provided for in the emergency.
 Sec.
 3. The Council of the District of Columbia determines that the circumstances in section 2 constitute emergency circumstances, making it necessary that the UDC PR Harris Exclusive Use Repeal Emergency Amendment Act of 2020 be adopted after a single reading.

 Sec.
 4. This resolution shall take effect immediately.